pubkey/rxdb/docs-src/electron-database.md

 }).$.subscribe(result => {/* ... */});
 ```

 For having a better performance in the renderer tab, you can later switch to the [IndexedDB RxStorage](./rx-storage-indexeddb.md).
-But in production it is recommened to use the [SQLite RxStorage](./rx-storage-sqlite.md) in the main process so that database operations do not block the rendering of the UI.
+But in production it is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) in the main process so that database operations do not block the rendering of the UI.
 To learn more about using RxDB with Electron, you might want to check out [this example project](https://github.com/pubkey/rxdb/tree/master/examples/electron).